osk2/yamaha-soundbar/README.md

 ## Automation examples

-Play a webradio stream directly:
+Play directly a sound file located on an http server or a webradio stream:
 ```yaml
     - service: media_player.play_media
       data: